qingushu/Columbia-CSEE-W4119/README.md

 - Register with the tracker
 - Get a list of other peers
 - Sync chain with other peers (upon initial connection and fork resolution)
-- Continuosly ubmit votes → mine a block locally → broadcast the block
+- Continuously submit votes → mine a block locally → broadcast the block

 ✅ Server-tracker will: